roniel-rhack/cryptoinfo/README.md

-This project allow you to know the prices for the six best ranked cryptocurrencies, using https://api.nomics.com.
+## This project allow you to know the prices for the six best ranked cryptocurrencies, using https://api.nomics.com.
+# This project use React, Redux, TypeScript and Material Design.

 ## Available Scripts